 - Ashton Court Estate, Long Ashton, Bristol BS41 9JN

 - The nearest car park is Kennel Lodge Road Car Park.
-Parking costs £1.20 per day.
+Parking costs £3 for five hours.
 The Great Hall can be accessed via the West Lawn Entrance.
 The yellow frontage is the opposite side of the Courtyard Cafe and can be accessed via the South Lawn or by the path that runs past the North West Wing through the estate.

 - The West Lawn entrance is wheelchair accessible and there are wheelchair accessible toilets in the North West Wing located next to the Great Hall.
 There are no hearing loops in the building.